JAIIB FREE NOTES DEPRECIATION | JAIIB LATEST STUDY MATERIAL 2023

-Here, we provide you with an easy way to understand the meaning of depreciation, causes & need of depreciation to help you prepare for the JAIIB EXAM 2022 from the JAIIB AFB syllabus which has been prescribed by IIBF.
-The notes are from the JAIIB latest Study Material of JAIIB 2022.
+Here, we provide you with an easy way to understand the meaning of depreciation, its causes & need of depreciation to help you prepare for the JAIIB EXAM 2023 from the JAIIB AFM syllabus which has been prescribed by IIBF.
+The notes are from the JAIIB latest Study Material of JAIIB 2023.

-We are sure you will find the below notes from Accounting & Finance Module are prescribed below:
+We are sure you will find the below notes from Accounting & Financial Management for Bankers Paper are prescribed below:

 WHAT IS DEPRECIATION?

-In terms of accounting, depreciation is an expense which is charged to a profit and loss account because there is a fall in the value of an asset every year because it gets used.
+In terms of accounting, depreciation is an expense that is charged to a Profit and Loss Account because there is a fall in the value of an asset every year because it gets used.

 Underwritten are some of the characteristics of depreciation: